Insurance Claim Glossary

 Deductible

 The amount you must pay out of pocket before your insurance coverage kicks in.
-Deductibles can be a flat dollar amount or a percentage of the dwelling coverage (common for wind/hail/hurricane claims).
+Deductibles can be a flat dollar amount or a percentage of the dwelling coverage (common for wind, hail, or hurricane claims).

 Depreciation